-To which extent can regional differences in unemployment be explained by cultural differences between language regions?
-To shed light on this issue we look at differences in attitudes towards work by language regions.
 Switzerland has four official languages.
 The North East of Switzerland speaks Swiss German, the West speaks French, the South East speaks Italian, and some parts of the East speak Romansh.
 According to the population census 2000, 72.5 percent of Swiss citizens speak German, 21.0 percent speak French, 4.3 percent speak Italian, 0.6 percent speak Romansh and 1.6 percent speak other languages (Lüdi and Werlen, 2005).
 The empirical analysis contrasts the regions speaking languages derived from Latin - French, Italian, Romansh - with the regions speaking German.
-Figure 1 displays a map of all communities of Switzerland shaded according to their majority language (light shading = majority speaks German; dark shading = majority speaks language derived from Latin).
-Note that thin lines separate communities, and thick lines separate the 26 Swiss cantons (i.e. states).
+Figure 1 displays a map of Switzerland shaded according to the language spoken by